vanderlowe/magic/inst/examples/magicCite_demo.Rmd

 Thus, reading the entire paper, your script would include a long list of `magicCite` functions (see a [full example for `ekman1999`](https://github.com/vanderlowe/magic/blob/master/inst/examples/ekman1999.R) and [`mauss2005`](https://github.com/vanderlowe/magic/blob/master/inst/examples/mauss2005.R)).

 Note: You can also use `magicCite` to highlight important sentences that do not necessarily include a citation.
-For example, here is how we can highlight a sentence in `ekman1999`:
+For example, here is how we can highlight a sentence in `ekman1999`.
+The crucial part is to set `to = NULL`.
+A citation without a target paper is interpreted as a sentence __you__ wish to cite in your own writing (i.e., a highlighted sentence).
 ```
+magicCite("ekman1999",
-magicCite("ekman1999", to = NULL, "To identify separate discrete emotions does not necessarily require that one also take an evolutionary view of emotions.")
+          to = NULL,
+          "To identify separate discrete emotions does not necessarily require that one also take an evolutionary view of emotions."
+)
 ```
 # Making sense of the literature in the database

-After entering citations from just two papers, we can already gain valuable insight about citation trends to guide our literature review.
+After entering citations from just two papers, we can already gain valuable insight about citation trends to guide the future direction of our literature review.

 ## Examining individual papers with `magicSynopsis`
-The function `magicSynopsis` can be used to get a a brief summary of the paper.
-Let us start with learning about citation patterns in `ekman1999`.
+The function `magicSynopsis` can be used to get a a brief summary of a paper.
 ```
 magicSynopsis("ekman1999")
 ```